 This project gives agencies, non-governmental organizations (NGOs), and the public the ability to explore movement data behind Wyoming's diverse ungulate migrations and, where appropriate, incorporate this information into their work.
 This is the first time that GPS collar studies conducted in Wyoming have been centralized in a consistent, readily accessible, database and online viewer.

 We recently discovered the longest mule deer migration ever recorded, where animals migrate 150 miles through western Wyoming from low-elevation winter ranges in the Red Desert to the high mountain slopes surrounding the Hoback Basin.
 Our assessment provides a detailed account of this unique migration and relevant information to focus management and conservation efforts.

 When and where did you see the first snow of the season?
-In this Migration Field Note Greg Nickerson checks in with friends across Wyoming to track the changing of seasons, and the beginning of big game migrations.
+In this Migration Field Note Gregory Nickerson checks in with friends across Wyoming to track the changing of seasons and the beginning of big game migrations.

 The Rocky Mountain Elk Fundation recently profiled the Cody elk herd migration in an article in Bugle, the organization's member magazine.
 Photos by Wyoming Migration Initiative Photography Fellow Joe Riis richly illustrated the article.
 Read more >